Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference.md

 ## Reset linkage fields

-Invoking `resetLinkageFields` removes the previously stored linkage fields in the SDK and triggers a Campaign rules download to fetch non-personalized messages.
-Personalized messages that were previously stored in the cache are erased.
+This method clears cached rules from previous download before triggering a rule download request to the configured Campaign server.
+If the current SDK privacy status is not OPT_IN, no rules download happens.

 {% tabs %}
 {% tab title="Android" %}